benjymous/annotations/sandman/sandman.49.md

   - **Sardathrion**: From a short story (title uncertain, either "Sardathrion" or "Time and the Gods") by Lord Dunsany, the gods' summer home, destroyed by Time.
   - **Saffron Park**: The starting and ending points for G K Chesterton's _The Man Who Was Thursday_.
   - **Hobbiton**: From J.R.R.
 Tolkien's Middle-Earth stories.
   - **The Land**: Despite the generic name, probably from Stephen Donaldson's two fantasy trilogies.
+Also the place where Barbie (and Alianora, previously) dreamt.
   - **Flora of Neverland**: From J.M.
 Barrie's Peter Pan stories.
   - **The Night Land**: From fantasy works by William Hope Hodgson (1875-1918), including an eponymous novel.
   - **One Night in Baghdad**: See [#50](sandman.50.md); probably from 1,001 Arabian Nights.